MeeFoundation/mee-js-sdk/README.md

 ## Additional info
 This sdk has typescrypt types included.

-This sdk is using external dependencies: 'big-integer', 'jose' and 'multiformats' libraries.
+This sdk uses external dependencies: 'big-integer', 'jose' and 'multiformats' libraries.